 Chart 2: Electric power generation by source

-The predicted trends translate into very high rates of earnings growth for companies in these sectors.
-Analysts have estimated that aggregate earnings from renewable power generation will rise from around US$50 billion today to US$1 trillion by 2050.2 Conversely, demand for coal and, further into the future, oil and gas will eventually start to fall, suggesting low or negative earnings growth for these sectors.
+The predicted trends may translate into very high rates of earnings growth for companies in these sectors.
+Analysts have estimated that aggregate earnings from renewable-power generation will rise from around $50 billion today to $1 trillion by 2050.2 Conversely, demand for coal and, further into the future, oil and gas will eventually start to fall, suggesting low or negative earnings growth for these sectors.

 Table 1: Interest rates and growth rates determine an asset’s fair value

-For some sectors (e.g. financials, healthcare, communications) the climate transition has little impact on valuations.
+For some sectors (e.g., financials, healthcare, communications) the climate transition has little impact on valuations.
 For the energy sector (oil & gas) the impact is much more material, and predominantly negative.
 For industrials, the impact is predominantly positive.
-This sector includes many companies that will benefit from the growth in new technologies (e.g. wind turbines, solar panels, batteries, electric motors).
+This sector includes many companies that will benefit from the growth in new technologies (e.g., wind turbines, solar panels, batteries, electric motors).
 In the utility and materials sectors there are winners and losers.
-Coal miners and coal-powered generators lose; copper and lithium miners and renewable-energy generators win.
+Coal miners and coal-powered generators may "lose"; copper and lithium miners and renewable-energy generators may "win."

-Overall, at the level of the aggregate stock market index, the winners and losers cancel out, and the net effect is very small.
+Overall, at the level of the aggregate stock market index, the "winners" and "losers" cancel out, and the net effect is very small.
 This means that, when forecasting expected returns for standard equity indices, there is very little impact under our mean climate scenario.
-Some regions (e.g. Europe and Japan) have more winners than losers, so they might outperform.
-Others (e.g. emerging markets) have more losers than winners.
+Some regions (e.g., Europe and Japan) have more winners than losers, so they might outperform.
+Others (e.g., emerging markets) have more losers than winners.
 But the differences are statistically insignificant, adding or subtracting only 10-30 basis points per year.
 Return implications are much more varied for individual sectors and securities.
-This creates opportunities for active investors.
-It also offers opportunities to investors willing to make strategic allocations to thematic climate-solution portfolios.
+This may create opportunities for active investors.

 Revising fair value